DFE-Digital/get-into-teaching-app/app/views/content/blog/what-to-expect-on-your-teacher-training.md

 ## About the author

 Jan Ashbridge is a Principal Lecturer with responsibility for primary PGCE at the University of Cumbria.
 She has particular expertise in early literacy and systematic synthetic phonics.

+If you're interested in enriching the lives of young people, find out more about how you can [become a teacher](/steps-to-become-a-teacher).
+Or discover what else to expect in your [initial teacher training](/train-to-be-a-teacher/initial-teacher-training).